-Help build a legacy of support & hope – by making a planned gift.
+You can help the healing begin and build a legacy of support and hope with your planned gift.

 Planned giving can be as simple as designating a gift through your will, gifting life insurance policies or securities, or designating Mutual Ground as a beneficiary on a retirement account.
-When establishing your will, we hope you will consider a bequest to Mutual Ground.
+Please consider a bequest to Mutual Ground when establishing your will.

 Include Mutual Ground in Your Will